Russia Launches 'Massive' Attack on Kyiv on Easter Sunday, Killing Fifteen

 Why It Matters

 The attack underscores the relentless nature of the conflict and the continued suffering of Ukrainian civilians.
-For European nations, including the UK and Ireland, the war remains a pressing security concern, with governments under pressure to maintain and increase support for Ukraine even as the conflict with Iran dominates international attention.
+For European nations, including the UK and Ireland, the war remains a pressing security concern, with governments under pressure to maintain and increase support for Ukraine.
+The collapse of the Easter ceasefire and Russia's continued bombardment of civilian areas have made diplomatic progress increasingly difficult.
+US-mediated peace talks have stalled over intractable territorial disputes, with Russia demanding Ukraine cede the entire Donetsk region — a condition Kyiv finds wholly unacceptable.
+The path to a just and lasting peace remains elusive.

 What's Next